-SSP SSP Target / Project Timeframe & statu ref.
-Target/Project 2021 2022 2023 2024 1.
-MO NITORING STOCK STATUS AND MANAGEMENT ADVICE H.4.a Conduct routine stock assessments of tropical tunas and indicators J.2.a Quantification of the relationship between vessel operational characteristics and fishing mortality 2.
-ASS ESSMENT RESEARCH H.1.b Improve the yellowfin tuna stock assessment phase 2: Explore alternative hypotheses of stock structure and life-history for YFT in exploratory stock assessment models X.1.c CAPAM workshop on natural mortality H.1.g Workshop on improving metrics and their scoring for the IATTC risk analysis T.1.b External review of yellowfin tuna assessment 3.
-LIFE HISTORY DATA E.2.a Investigate spatiotemporal variability in the age, growth, maturity, and fecundity of yellowfin tuna in the EPO E.3.a Investigate geographic variation in the movements, behavior, and habitat utilization of yellowfin tuna in the EPO 4.
-IND ICES OF ABUNDANCE H.1.e Advance the understanding of the longline data of different fleets and potential indices of abundance H.1.f Workshop on improving spatio-temporal methods for tuna CPUE and length composition standardization 5.
-NEV V DATA SOURCES J.3.a Developing alternative buoy-derived tuna biomass indexes E.4.a Multi-year tuna tagging study
+SSP Target/Project Timeframe & status ref.
+2022 2023 2024 MONIT ORING STOCK STATUS AND MANAGEMENT ADVICE H.4.a Conduct routine stock assessments of tropical tunas and indicators J.2.a Quantification of the relationship between vessel operational characteristics and fishing mortality ASSESSMENT RESEARCH H.1.b Improve the yellowfin tuna stock assessment phase 2: Explore alternative hypotheses of stock structure and life-history for YFT in exploratory stock assessment models X.1.c CAPAM workshop on natural mortality H.1.g Workshop on improving metrics and their scoring for the IATTC risk analysis T.1.b External review of yellowfin tuna assessment LIFE HISTORY DATA E.2.a Investigate spatiotemporal variability in the age, growth, maturity, and fecundity of yellowfin tuna in the EPO E.3.a Investigate geographic variation in the movements, behavior, and habitat utilization of yellowfin tuna in the EPO INDICES OF ABUNDANCE H.1.e Advance the understanding of the longline data of different fleets and potential indices of abundance H.1.f Workshop on improving spatio-temporal methods for tuna CPUE and length composition standardization NEW DATA SOURCES J.3.a Developing alternative buoy-derived tuna biomass indexes E.4.a Multi-year tuna tagging study

-1.3.
 WORK PLAN TO IMPROVE THE STOCK ASSESSMENT FOR BIGEYE TUNA

 An external review for the bigeye tuna stock assessment took place in March 2019.
 The staff completed a benchmark assessment for bigeye tuna in 2020.
 Different from the previous assessment approach that relies on one base-case model, the new benchmark assessment includes 44 reference models which are weighted using a risk analysis approach to provide management advice.
 The reference models for bigeye tuna are developed based on key hypotheses to explain the recruitment shift, fit to longline composition data, and the steepness of the stock-recruit relationship.
 The risk analysis for bigeye tuna shows that the weighted management quantities are bimodal.
-The optimistic group of models suggest that fishing mortality is well above the target reference level while the pessimistic group of models suggest that fishing mortality has greatly exceeded the target reference level.
-The staff has developed new natural mortality models that are now incorporated into the Stock Synthesis platform.
-The staff will continue to improve the assessment model and work on resolving the bimodal pattern.
-In particular, the staff will build an exploratory Pacific-wide assessment model for bigeye (Project H.7.a) to investigate whether the recruitment shift found in the EPO bigeye stock is caused by ignoring the movement between WCPO and EPO.
-Also, the staff will keep improving longline indices of abundance for bigeye tuna (H.1.e), which is, however, dependent on the availability of the high-resolution longline catch and effort data from the main longline CPCs.
+The optimistic group of models suggests that the current fishing mortality is well above the target reference level while the pessimistic group of models suggests that the current fishing mortality has greatly exceeded the target reference level.